 One alternative for funding farmland preservation in Montgomery County is through the use of General Obligation Bonds.
 By definition, a General Obligation Bond or G.O.
 Bond is a bond backed by the ability of a sovereign or municipal issuer (County) to levy taxes on real property and on business activities in its jurisdiction.
 General obligation bonds are backed by the full faith, credit and taxing power of the issuer.
-Because these types of bonds require debt servicing for repayment, the County adopted a policy to limit the use of G.O.
-Bonds for farmland preservation.
+Because these types of bonds require debt servicing for repayment, the County has adopted a policy to limit their use for farmland preservation.
 This policy dictates that G.O.
-Bonds can only be used when the reserves of cash have been significantly depleted.
-For several fiscal years, G.O Bonds were authorized and appropriated for use, but were never used because of the G.O.
-Bond usage policy.
-In FY 2001, \$700 thousand dollars of appropriated G.O Bonds were returned for use elsewhere in the County since the program had sufficient cash revenue.
-During FY2011, \$4 Million Dollars in General Obligation Bonds have been approved for the Agricultural Land Preservation Easement Program
+Bonds can only be used when the reserves of cash are significantly depleted.
+The Department of Economic Development currently has \$2.0 million of G.O.
+Bonds appropriated, due to declining collections of agricultural transfer taxes.